Precipitation Reactions and Solubility Rules

 Solution 2: Contains `C^+` and `D^-` ions

-Mix them together and observe that `A^+` and `D^-` combine to form the fully solid ionic substance AD.
-However `C^+` and `B^-` remain dissolved.
+When solution 1 and 2 are mixed, ions `A^+` and `D^-` combine to form a solid ionic substance AD.
+However `C^+` and `B^-` remain dissolved and in aqueous state.

 The reason for this can be explained by exploring solubility rules.